Joseph Kost

-Joseph Kost (born January 15, 1947) is an Israeli academic, currently holder of The Abraham and Bessie Zacks Chair in Biomedical Engineering and the past Dean of the Faculty of Engineering Sciences at the Ben-Gurion University of the Negev.
+Joseph Kost (Hebrew: יוסף קוסט; born January 15, 1947) is an Israeli academic, currently holder of The Abraham and Bessie Zacks Chair in Biomedical Engineering and the past Dean of the Faculty of Engineering Sciences at the Ben-Gurion University of the Negev.

 Early career

 Kost completed undergraduate training in 1973, and obtained his M.Sc. in 1975, both at the Department of Chemical Engineering, D.Sc. in 1981 at the Department of Biomedical Engineering at the Technion – Israel Institute of Technology.
 He obtained his MBA in 2004 at the Ben-Gurion University School of Business Administration.
 He completed three years of Post-Doctoral training at the University of Washington, Harvard Medical School and Massachusetts Institute of Technology (MIT).
 Kost credits Bob Langer from MIT as an outstanding role model.

 Contribution to Biomedical Science

 Kost has made significant contributions to the field of Biomedical Sciences.
 Coming from an engineering background, Kost has offered creative and unorthodox solutions to the field of drug delivery and non-invasive diagnostics.
 He has pioneered new medical technologies for disease management and was one of the pioneers developing artificial pancreas, studying polymeric system sensitive to glucose, and the entrapment of bone and Langerhans cells.
 Dr. Kost was the first to propose the ultrasonically modulated systems in which the release of drugs, from polymers or through synthetic or biological membranes, can be repeatedly modulated at will from a position external to the delivery system.
 His research impacts treatment of various diseases, including pain, diabetes, cardio-vascular diseases, and infectious diseases.

 Kost contributions are particularly noteworthy in the field of transdermal drug delivery.
 Transdermal drug delivery (through the skin) offers an attractive alternative to needles for systemic drug administration.
 However, the low permeability of the skin limits its applicability.
 Kost has come up with creative ways to open the skin for drug delivery without compromising safety.
 The approach is painless, non-intrusive, and a patient-friendly method for drug delivery.
 In 2004 the FDA approved Kost's and coworker's application for ultrasound based system for fast acting topical anesthetic.
-At that year Popular Science awarded the ultrasound system GRAND AWARD for “Best of What’s New”.
+At that year Popular Science awarded the ultrasound system GRAND AWARD for "Best of What's New".